Fresh off its acquisition by M3, Verico

 In light of Guideline B20, Colin Dreyer

-, believes his organization’s network is strong enough to engage in formidable lobbying and awareness efforts.
+, CEO of Verico, believes his organization’s network is strong enough to engage in formidable lobbying and awareness efforts.
 It is also his belief that consumers haven’t been adequately informed about how much their buying power will diminish come January 1.

 “We’ve gone through significant regulatory changes, but I would anticipate that, from the consumer perspective, there needs to be more understanding of what it means to them in terms of purchasing power,” Dreyer told Mortgagebrokernews.ca.
 “It’s an opportunity to engage more with consumers, notwithstanding that it’s going to be more difficult.
 There’s a high level of consumer interest in real estate and the need is there to disseminate how these B20 changes affect the consumer.”